 AWeber welcomes the customer and gives further instructions on where to find information about the email course.
 It also asks the participant to whitelist them by adding Aweber’s email to the customer's address book not to miss anything.
 Users clearly understand what they are supposed to do and can go further in their buyer’s journey.

-To sum up, all four types of SaaS landing pages can be effective when completing them with appropriate elements.
+To sum up, all four types landings can be effective when applying the right SaaS landing page practice and completing them with appropriate elements.

 High-converting landing page elements

-To make the driving conversions, you need to put technical information about the software in easy-to-understand words, make all the visuals relevant and convincing and you have to look and sound trustworthy to your audience.
+To make the customer reach the bottom of SaaS sales funnel, you need to put technical information about the software in easy-to-understand words, make all the visuals relevant and convincing and you have to look and sound trustworthy to your audience.
 Designing the right components on your landing page will contribute to achieving this goal.
 Let’s learn what are high-converting landing page elements.